lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 	https://tiptap.dev/experiments/linter

 ## Maybe
+- Days dates should be set as datetime?
 // Mobile app using whatever obsidian people are using.
 - Upgrade your account to customize image footer.
 - Best streak